 We also have 4 en suite double/twin Units.
 Each Unit has tea and coffee making facilities as well as a mini bar.
 The Units have a private entrance and secluded verandah overlooking the Umsunduze River where guests can enjoy an early morning coffee or an evening sundowner whilst contemplating their day before joining us around the boma fire for pre-dinner drinks.

 Game Viewing at Rhino River Lodge

-Our private game reserve is just 27km north of Hluhluwe and is home to a wealth of wildlife including leopard, Cheetah, elephant, black and white rhino, buffalo, zebra, giraffe, blue wildebeest, warthog, bushpig and ostrich.
+Our private game reserve, The Manyoni Private game Reserve, is just 27km north of Hluhluwe and is home to a wealth of wildlife including leopard, Cheetah, elephant, black and white rhino, buffalo, zebra, giraffe, blue wildebeest, warthog, bushpig and ostrich.
 Amongst our great variety of antelope we are fortunate to have the red duiker, this shy creature is relatively rare and is only found in a small part of Zululand.
 Many fascinating smaller mammals such as jackal, porcupine, vervet monkey, tortoise, caracal, serval, and mongoose and genet can also be seen.

 Activities at Rhino River Lodge